tomoarmand/tomoarmand.github.io/README.md

 3. **Well-being Plan**: A well-being plan based on Te Whare Tapa Whā the Māori Health Framework created by Tā Mason Durie.
 4. **Self-transformation Programme**: Learnings based on **Atomic Habits** and a **Growth Mindset** and more.

-This project will also allow you to practice web development by using HTML and CSS.

 <!-- ## Features -->

 <!-- - **About Me Page**: A simple page where learners can introduce themselves.